G-Core/product-documentation/documentation/streaming-platform/live-streaming/webrtc-to-hls-transcoding.md

 The available bitrate is calculated in the **availableOutgoingBitrate** parameter, which indicates the available outbound capacity of the network connection.
 The higher the value, the more bandwidth you can assume is available for outgoing data.
 The value is reported in bits per second and is computed over a 1-second interval.

-The most likely scenario for quality degradation occurs here, when the channel width becomes insufficient to send good resolution.
+The most likely scenario for quality degradation occurs here when the channel width becomes insufficient to send good resolution.

 However, sometimes the connection is even worse when packets are lost.
 In this case, the server starts sending NACK (Negative Acknowledgement) packets.
 You can read more about this issue in the <a href="https://bloggeek.me/webrtcglossary/nack/" target="_blank">NACK overview article</a>.